-2) Reserve huge space for ads and avoid placing them on top of the viewport.
-Only use fluid slot size for ads and fetch fluid slots ASAP.
+2) Reserve a huge space for ads and avoid placing them on top of the viewport.
+Only use fluid slot size for ads and fetch fluid slots.
 It would lower the chance of users seeing them sooner.
 By the time users see the ad, they are loaded and ready.

 3) Avoid inserting dynamic content like banners, newsletter sign-ups or forms.
 These elements produce a considerable amount of layout shifts.
 Else, reserve enough space in advance, so there is no unexpected shift.
 Hence, the user experience won’t get affected.

 4) Server fonts hosted online will result in a download which takes time.
 After they download, users see a sudden shift in content.
-Custom fonts, too take a while to download and behave in the same way.
+Custom fonts take a while to download and behave in the same way.
 Download fonts on priority or reduce the time to fetch required fonts.

 First Input Delay (FID) – Reduce the delay between users interacting with an element on a webpage and the response time.
 Improving First Input Delay (FID) is necessary to improve user experience.
 If after taking an action, users have to wait longer, they’ll likely abandon the site.
 Take the following measures to optimize the First Input Delay (FID) score:

 1) Third party scripts cause a network overload.
 They are useful to embed videos, social sharing buttons, and more.
 But, since they get served from third party servers, they block the main thread and create delays.
 They pull in unoptimized content and force fetching of network resources.
-Identify slow third-party scripts, audit and clean them often and load them more efficiently.
+Identify slow third-party code, audit and clean them often to load them more efficiently.